Camberwell, Victoria: Localities

+Many streets have trees planted in the 1920s and 30s by Camberwell City Council that create shade and tree canopy.

 East Camberwell, Hartwell, Riversdale and Willison are four officially named neighbourhoods, within the general area of the railway stations of the same name.

 Landmarks

 The historic Rivoli Cinemas sit just west of Camberwell Junction, in the adjacent suburb of Hawthorn East.

 A feature of Camberwell is the Burke Road shopping strip, which stretches north, approximately 600 m from Camberwell Junction, where three tram routes converge.

 The southern areas of the Prospect Hill Precinct (from the south side of Prospect Hill Road to Riversdale Road) were developed for the Riversdale Estate, Kasouka Estate and Gladstone Park Estates from the late nineteenth century.
 The Kasouka Estate was created in 1891 and included Kasouka Road, Trafalgar, Prospect Hill and Riversdale Roads.
 Kasouka Road has a high level of visual cohesion and is dominated by Victorian and Edwardian period villas.

 The suburb has two markets.
 The Camberwell Fresh Food Market has been operating since 1929 and includes a range of indoor fresh food stalls.
 The Camberwell Sunday Market is held in the carpark nearby and has been operated by the Rotary Club of Balwyn since 1976 and comprises 370 stallholders, selling secondhand clothing, books, furniture, and crafts.